On the Complexity of Properties of Partial Bijection Semigroups: Extending Results For to

 There is a natural representation of a partial bijection $a \in I_n$ as a transformation $a' \in T_{n+1}$, where $xa' = xa$ for $x \in \dom(a)$ and $xa' = n+1$ for $x \not \in \dom(a)$.
 Thus, partial bijection semigroup problems are at most as difficult as their corresponding transformation semigroup problems.
-Corollary~\ref{cor:red} follows from applying this fact to results from \cite{FJ:CP}, where relevant definitions for these results can be found.
-Particularly, the complexity class $\AC^0$ includes any problem that can be described by first-order logic: that is, given generators $A \subseteq I_n$, whether the generated semigroup satisfies a first-order formula quantified over the generators $A$ and the points $[n]$.
-Note that we are not allowed to quantify over every element in the semigroup.
+Corollary~\ref{cor:red} follows from applying this fact to results from \cite{FJ:CP}, where relevant definitions for these results are discussed.
+In particular, we recall the following definitions.

+A semigroup element $0 \in S$ is a \emph{left (right) zero} if $0a = 0$ ($a0 = 0$) for each $a \in S$.
+If a semigroup has a left zero and a right zero, then they are equal and we call this the zero element of the semigroup.
+A semigroup with a zero element is \emph{$n$-nilpotent} if the composition of any $n$ elements of the semigroup yields the zero element.
+A semigroup is \emph{nilpotent} if it is $n$-nilpotent for some $n \in \mathbb{N}$.
+Two elements $a,b \in S$ are \emph{$\gR$-related} if $aS \cup \{a\} = bS \cup \{b\}$.
+A semigroup is \emph{$\gR$-trivial} if no two distinct elements in the semigroup are $\gR$-related.
+A semigroup $S$ is \emph{regular} if for every element $a \in S$ there exists $b \in S$ such that $aba = a$.